justinmklam/personal-website/content/posts/2021/02/levain-monitor.md

 If you're only interested in the resulting data that came out of this, you can skip to [the end](#the-analysis) where I visualize the growth, temperature, and humidity from a few weeks of worth of feedings.

+Interested in making your own?
 All the design files and code can be found on [GitHub](https://github.com/justinmklam/iot-sourdough-starter-monitor).

 {{<img caption="Three modes of operation: Max rise and time, graph, stats for nerds." src="/imgs/blog-imgs/sourdough-starter-monitor-lid/jar.gif" >}}
 {{<img caption="Selecting, viewing, and downloading data for a given feeding session." src="/imgs/blog-imgs/sourdough-starter-monitor-lid/webapp.gif" >}}